Bicycle Austin.info

 (c) If it is shown on the trial of an offense under this section that at the time of the offense the person operating the motor vehicle had an open container of alcohol in the person's immediate possession, the offense is a Class B misdemeanor, with a minimum term of confinement of six days.

 Sec.
-49.07 Intoxication Assault.
+49.07: Intoxication Assault

-(a) A person commits an offense if the person, by accident or mistake, while operating an aircraft, watercraft, or motor vehicle in a public place while intoxicated, by reason of that intoxication causes serious bodily injury to another.
+(1) while operating...a motor vehicle in a public place while intoxicated, by reason of that intoxication causes serious bodily injury to another.

 (b) In this section, "serious bodily injury" means injury that creates a substantial risk of death or that causes serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.

 Sec.
-49.08 Intoxication Manslaughter.
+49.08: Intoxication Manslaughter

 (a) A person commits an offense if the person: